flayner2/TaIGa/README.md

 TaIGa will also create a file named 'TaIGa_missing.txt'.
 This will be created regardless if TaIGa was able to run without issues or any missing information.
-If any organism happens to be missing one of the core informations TaIGa needs to be able to run (those being a valid `Name` or `Corrected Name`, and `Taxon ID`), that organism will be outputed to this file within the correct class of missing information.
+If any organism happens to be missing one of the core informations TaIGa needs to be able to run (those being a valid `Name` or `Corrected Name`, `Taxon ID` and `Classification`), that organism will be outputed to this file within the correct class of missing information.

 ## 4 Potential issues